-Overall, soft tensegrity robots move thanks to the complex interactions between the actuators (vibrators), the structure (springs and struts), and the environment (the ground).
-As a consequence, they do not have a centralized control-policy like conventional robots; instead, their abilities are distributed throughout the robot.
-This kind of emergent behavior is central in the embodied intelligence theory\cite{pfeifer2007self}, which suggests that we will achieve better and more life-like robots if we encourage such deep interactions between the body and the ``mind'' -- here, the controller.
-However, as demonstrated in the present work, trial-and-error learning algorithms might be the only viable approaches to discover and adapt these emergent behaviors.
+Overall, our soft tensegrity robots move thanks to the complex interactions between the actuators (vibrators), the structure (springs and struts), and the environment (the ground).
+This kind of emergent behavior is central in the embodied intelligence theory \citep{pfeifer2007self}, which suggests that we will achieve better and more life-like robots if we encourage such deep couplings between the body and the ``mind'' -- here, the controller.
+However, as demonstrated in the present work, trial-and-error learning algorithms offer a strongly viable approach to discovering these emergent behaviors.

 ~\\